The Monterey County Herald: History

 In December 2013, MediaNews Group and 21st Century Media merged to create a new company operating under the name of its parent company, Digital First Media.

-In 2013, the Santa Cruz Sentinel joined the same community newspaper division for Digital First Media as the Monterey Herald.
-The two newspapers now share a common publisher, advertising director and circulation director.

-In August 2014, The Monterey Herald moved from its 24-year location in Ryan Ranch to a renovated headquarters on Garden Road in Monterey.
+In the year to come, the paper underwent a "reorganization plan" which included a redesign of both the newspaper and website, the move of newspaper production out-of-area, as well as a change in editor.